 A student who has been dismissed must submit their request for an appeal within five (5) business days after the receipt of the dismissal notice.
 The appeal should be no more than two (2) pages single-spaced, Times New Roman, 12-point font, and one-inch margins.
 Students may attach relevant documents that support one of the two grounds for an appeal.
 The appeal request should explain the grounds for challenging the dismissal.
-Disagreement for the dismissal is not grounds for an appeal.
+Disagreement with the dismissal is not grounds for an appeal.
 There are two grounds for an appeal:

-- The student has new and relevant information that was unavailable at the time of dismissal with supporting documentation - The student has substantive concerns, with supporting documentation, about the process that led to the dismissal that could potentially change or affect the outcome of the decision
+- The student has new and relevant information that was unavailable at the time of dismissal with supporting documentation. - The student has substantive concerns, with supporting documentation, about the process that led to the dismissal that could potentially change or affect the outcome of the decision.

-A member of the senior leadership team in the School of Professional Studies will take the following actions:
+A member of the senior leadership team in the School of Professional Studies will take one of the following actions:

-- 1. Affirm the dismissal, or - 2.
-Recommend an alternative academic sanction
+- Affirm the dismissal, or - Recommend an alternative academic sanction.

+If a student is enrolled in the current term and chooses to appeal, they may remain in their course(s) and continue completing work until a final appeal decision is rendered.
 Students will be notified of the final decision in writing upon review of their appeal.
 The decision is final, and no further appeals will be considered.
-Students granted an appeal remain on academic probation until degree completion.
-Failure to meet expectations outlined in appeal decision letter will lead to dismissal without a chance to appeal.
+Students who have their dismissal overturned will remain on academic probation until degree completion.
+Failure to meet the outlined expectations in the appeal decision letter will lead to academic dismissal without the opportunity to appeal.
 Academic dismissals remain on a student's official University record.

-Important Notes:
+Important Notes

-Students studying on a J1 or F1 Visa:
+Students Studying on a J1 or F1 Visa